PETA Halloween costume takes aim at Donald Trump Jr.

-The group is selling a Halloween costume poking fun at him over photos that have circulated the internet of him hunting big game.
+NORFOLK, Va.
+(WVEC) — People for the Ethical Treatment of Animals (PETA) is taking aim at President Trump's son, Donald Trump Jr. The Norfolk-based group is selling a Halloween costume that's based on photos showing him hunting big game with his brother, Eric.
+One picture shows the Trumps holding a leopard.

+"It's kind of a wishful-thinking costume for us, where the leopard is getting revenge on Donald Trump, Jr.," said Daniel Carron, a senior outreach coordinator for PETA.
+"It's cruel.
+It's a bloodsport and someone like Donald Trump, Jr. needs to be called out for those unethical actions."

-The group said this isn't the first time they've gone after someone at Halloween to bring awareness to what they consider animal cruelty.
-In 2015, they came up with a similar costume to also poke fun at a big game hunter, Walter Palmer, from Minnesota.
+It isn't the first time PETA has gone after someone at Halloween to call attention to what it considers animal cruelty.
+In 2015, the group came up with a similar costume to the Trump costume.
+It took a jab at big game hunter Walter Palmer of Minnesota.

-PETA is using the holiday to bring awareness to a big game and trophy hunting.
-Daniel Carron is a senior outreach coordinator for PETA.

-"It's kind of a wishful thinking costume for us where the leopard is getting revenge on Donald Trump, Jr," he said.

 "We're not surprised that he reacted to it.
 We're glad that he saw it, and we hope that he and others will think about big game hunting and continue to support anti-hunting legislation," said Carron.